-There are no restrictions on taking seashells through a security checkpoint at the airport in the US.
-They can be left in your carry on when the bag goes through the x-ray machine so you do not need to remove them and place them in a tray.
+There are no specific TSA seashells rules on taking seashells through a security checkpoint at the airport in the US.
+They can be left in your carry on baggage when the bag goes through the x-ray machine so you do not need to remove them and place them in a tray.

 As seashells are generally quite small and light there is really no restriction on the quantity you can take through airport security either.

-This is an example response to a passenger’s question regarding can you bring seashells on a plane in carry on baggage:
+This is an example response by the TSA to a passenger’s question regarding can you bring seashells on a plane in carry on baggage:

 Can you take seashells in your checked bags?

-You can carry seashells in your checked bags without restriction.
-Remember thought that if taking them through Customs you will need to declare them – see below.
+You can pack seashells in your checked bags without restriction.
+Remember though that if taking them through Customs you will need to declare them – see below.

 Can you bring seashells through Customs?

-The United States Department of Agriculture website states the following in their page International Traveler: Souvenirs –
+The United States Department of Agriculture website states the following on its page International Traveler: Souvenirs –

 Seashells.
 Although many varieties of seashells collected from saltwater beaches are enterable without restriction, certain countries limit the collection, sale, and export of shells and shell products.
 The importation or exportation of certain species of seashells (e.g., queen conch and nautilus) from some countries are restricted under international agreements.
 For more information on the status of seashells, coral, and a wide variety of other items you may find offered for sale in gift shops overseas, please review the U.S. Department of the Interior’s Fish and Wildlife Service (FWS) web pages Tips traveling to the Caribbean and Caribbean Traveler’s Guide Brochure: Buyer’s Beware